Governors

 After completing a first degree in Medical Biochemistry and a PhD in Biomedical Science and Ethics at the University of Birmingham, I moved into web development and have run my own technology and events company for the past 18 years.

-Prior to joining the Governors at WHS I held voluntary roles with the Dental Complaints Service and the Independent Monitoring Board at HMP Lewes.
-I also still help run an annual outdoor adventure camp for disadvantaged children, in Snowdonia.
+Before joining the Governors at WHS I held voluntary roles with the Dental Complaints Service and the Independent Monitoring Board at HMP Lewes.
+I also still help run an annual outdoor adventure camp for disadvantaged children in Snowdonia.

-I passionately believe that providing children with high quality education is one of the best ways to improve their life chances and ensure success in adulthood.
+I passionately believe that providing children with high-quality education is one of the best ways to improve their life opportunities and ensure success in adulthood.

 As a former student at Worthing High School, I am passionate about ensuring that the experience students have here is positive and fulfilling and that they are given every opportunity to be the best version of themselves.
 I believe that confidence and self-esteem are just as important as qualifications.